ibm-cloud-docs/cis/terraform-generating-configuration.md

     ╷
     │ Warning: Config generation is experimental
     │
-    │ Generating configuration during import is currently experimental, and the generated configuration format may change in future versions.
+    │ Generating configuration during import is currently experimental, and the generated configuration format might change in future versions.
     ╵

     ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────